Sound Masking Documentation & References

 Soft dB is a world leading sound masking system supplier and excels in both approaches.
 Direct field sound masking speakers make sense in some office configurations where the plenum height is limited or when paging/background music functionality is required.
 However, for all other applications, installing the speakers inside the plenum space will typically be a better option for sound masking efficiency and comfort.

-Third Party References and Studies
+References and Studies on Sound Masking Benefits

 “Open plan offices have gradually become the predominant format of office space for a wide range of work activities.
 The main argument in favour of open plan offices is the expected reduced cost relative to closed offices with full height partitions.
 The cost savings may be a little reduced with the extra expense of meeting ‘acceptable’ speech privacy requirements.
 However, these additional costs are usually assumed to be small relative to the costs of decreased performance by distracted office workers.
 It is not possible to achieve ‘acceptable’ speech privacy if all office design parameters do not have near to optimum values.
 A successful open office should also include an optimum masking sound spectrum.”